FirstBank pledges support for charity as Mactay wins Lagos Open

 Team FirstBank came fifth while Team Sunbeth ducked in the sixth position, just as Team First Securities Brokers finished seventh, with Team Coscharis’ 67 points completing the top eight in the 18-hole tournament.

-Meanwhile, tournament sponsor FirstBank of Nigeria Limited has pledged continued support for charities, saying that the money raised in the Corporate Challenge would be given to the homes.
+Meanwhile, tournament sponsor, FirstBank of Nigeria Limited, has pledged its continuous support for charities, saying that the money raised in the Corporate Challenge would be given to the homes.

 Acting Group Head, Marketing and Corporate Communications of FirstBank Group, Olayinka Ijabiyi, while commending golfers for their participation in the challenge, said that the passion, the camaraderie and competitive spirit shown by participants were inspiring proof that leaders could deliver impact on the fairway just as they do in the boardroom.